-As a result of certain revelations about alleged improper practices engaged in by Enron and certain of its affiliates, the FERC initiated investigations in February 2002 of Avista Corp. doing business as Avista Utilities, Avista Energy and other unrelated parties.
+As a result of certain revelations about alleged improper practices engaged in by Enron and certain of its affiliates, the FERC initiated investigations in 2002 of many participants in power markets in the western United States, including Avista Corp. doing business as Avista Utilities, and Avista Energy.
 Avista Utilities and Avista Energy cooperated with the FERC investigation by providing requested documents and other information.
 Several parties filed documents with the FERC in March 2003 alleging improper market conduct by various parties, including Avista Utilities and Avista Energy, and requesting refunds and other relief.
 Avista Utilities and Avista Energy filed replies in response to the allegations of the parties.

 In March 2003, the FERC policy staff issued its final report on its investigation of western energy markets.
 In the report, the FERC policy staff recommended the issuance of "show cause" orders to dozens of companies to respond to allegations of possible misconduct in the western energy markets during 2000 and 2001.
 Of the companies named in the March 2003 FERC policy staff report, Avista Corp. and Avista Energy were among the few that had already been subjects of a FERC investigation.
-See further information under "Federal Energy Regulatory Commission Inquiry" in "Note 11 of the Notes to Consolidated Financial Statements."
+In April 2004, the FERC approved an agreement that resolves the investigation of Avista Corp. and Avista Energy.
+Other parties filed requests for rehearing and filed motions to intervene in these proceedings.
+In April 2005, the FERC denied the requests for rehearing and motion to intervene in these proceedings; however, the other parties subsequently filed appeals with the United States Court of Appeals for the Ninth Circuit in response to the FERC's denial of rehearing requests.
+See further information under "Federal Energy Regulatory Commission Inquiry" in "Note 12 of the Notes to Consolidated Financial Statements."

 Every three years or more frequently if certain regulatory triggers are met, Avista Corp. doing business as Avista Utilities, and Avista Energy are required to file for renewal of their respective market-based rate authority with the FERC.
 Avista Utilities and Avista Energy made their respective filings with the FERC in September 2004.
-By orders issued in March 2005, the FERC approved the renewal of the market-based rate authority of Avista Utilities and Avista Utilities and Avista Energy.
+By orders issued in March 2005, the FERC approved the renewal of the market-based rate authority of Avista Utilities and Avista Energy.